-Here are a list of websites that provide additional information related to privacy and security.
-These are not associated with Ally, but are helpful consumer resources.
+These websites provide additional information related to privacy and security.
+They are not associated with Ally, but are helpful consumer resources.

 Federal Trade Commission (FTC) Identity Theft Home